HES-XPLAIN/hes-xplain.github.io/docs/index.md

 ## An open XAI platform

-We aim to provide **an open XAI-oriented platform** comeing with explainability to connectionist models, including neural networks and their ensembles, as well as DL architectures.
+We aim to provide **an open XAI-oriented platform** coming with explainability to connectionist models, including neural networks and their ensembles, as well as DL architectures.

 It will include a **selection of well-known and widely-used XAI approaches** from the literature,